-- In the case of immunocompromised individuals eligible to receive a third dose of the COVID-19 vaccine, a copy of the referral letter from their health care provider OR pharmacist documentation that the patient is taking an immunosuppressive medication listed here, based on the pharmacist's examination of the patient's recent prescription label or prescription receipt or their medication profile (refer to question # 61) - Record of name of vaccine administered, dose (including half-dosing if applicable), lot number, expiry date, time, date, route and site of administration. - Record of pharmacy name, pharmacy address and name and signature of individual who administered the vaccine. - Record of location of administration (e.g. pharmacy or pharmacy parking lot, or within the retirement home, congregate setting, long-term care home, or location of a mobile clinic, if applicable) See Questions #46 to 48 for more information. - Evidence of the provision of a written and electronic record (if applicable) of the COVID-19 immunization record to the patient, which includes the pharmacy's contact information and date and time for the second scheduled dose at the same pharmacy location.
-Note: date and time of the second dose may be hand-written on the written record provided to the patient. - Record of any serious adverse events following immunization that result in the administration of epinephrine, and the circumstances relating to the administration of the substance. - Please refer to question #38 and #39 regarding reporting requirements for adverse events following immunization. - Records documenting compliance with any requirements to access and use the Provincial COVID-19 Vaccine Solution-COVAXON under the COVID-19 Vaccine Agreement.
-Note: All respective health care providers whether pharmacist, intern, registered pharmacy student, pharmacy technician or other health care provider must identify themselves as the vaccinator in the COVAXON system and on the vaccine receipt provided to the patient.
+- pharmacist's examination of the patient's recent prescription label or prescription receipt or their medication profile (refer to question # 61) - Record of name of vaccine administered, dose (including half-dosing if applicable), lot number, expiry date, time, date, route and site of administration. - Record of pharmacy name, pharmacy address and name and signature of individual who administered the vaccine. - Record of location of administration (e.g. pharmacy or pharmacy parking lot, or within the retirement home, congregate setting, long-term care home, or location of a mobile clinic, if applicable) See Questions #46 to 48 for more information. - Evidence of the provision of a written and electronic record (if applicable) of the COVID-19 immunization record to the patient, which includes the pharmacy's contact information and date and time for the second scheduled dose at the same pharmacy location.
+Note: date and time of the second dose may be handwritten on the written record provided to the patient. - Record of any serious adverse events following immunization that result in the administration of epinephrine, and the circumstances relating to the administration of the substance. - Please refer to question #38 and #39 regarding reporting requirements for adverse events following immunization. - Records documenting compliance with any requirements to access and use the Provincial COVID-19 Vaccine Solution-COVAX{ON} under the COVID-19 Vaccine Agreement.
+Note: All respective health care providers whether pharmacist, intern, registered pharmacy student, pharmacy technician or other health care provider must identify themselves as the vaccinator in the COVAX{ON} system and on the vaccine receipt provided to the patient.